anthonyburrow/NumericalMethods/hw2/README.md

 Unfortunately the executable can't be run from anywhere, because of reading the "./configs/params" file.
-This is because the compilers don't seem to like `<filesystem>`, so I can't get an absolute path, and C++ doesn't use relative paths from the executable, but rather where the executable is run.
+This is because the compilers don't seem to like to `#include <filesystem>`, so I can't get an absolute path, and C++ doesn't use relative paths from the executable, but rather the current working directory.

+The Python version "./myroot.py" may be run with just `python myroot.py` from the root directory.

 ## Elements

 * `./config/` : Contains parameter information.

-* `./bin/` : Created upon compiling manually or with `make`.
+* `./bin/` : Created upon compiling with `make`.
 Contains binaries/executables (the programs).

 * `./doc/` : Contains results and the description of the assignment.